joel4848/Joel4848s-Randomat-Pack/README.md

 Kills any player who jumps and then lands without using their double jump.

 - Message spam protection now separated from repeat randomat kills; i.e if repeat death announcements are disabled:
 - Players who die to the randomat can die to it again if they're revived
-    - Players who fail to die to the randomat because of immunity (e.g. Jesters, players immune to blast damage) can die to it if their role is subsequently changed
+- Players who fail to die to the randomat because of immunity (e.g. Jesters, players immune to blast damage) can die to it iftheir role is subsequently changed
 - Another "X failed to use their double jump." annoucement is correctly made on the first failure following the above
 - Configurable spam failure announcement message cooldown timer
 - Ignores players in water levels > 1 (submerged at least to the waist)